szczyglis-dev/py-gpt/README.md

 - `Model used for auto-summary`: Model used for context auto-summary (default: *gpt-3.5-turbo-1106*).

+**Remote tools**

+Enable/disable remote tools, like Web Search or Image generation to use in OpenAI Responses API (OpenAI models and Chat mode only).

 **Models**

 - `Max Output Tokens`: Sets the maximum number of tokens the model can generate for a single response.